The Yak Pack Theatre Project 2022

 - - To support the plastic pollution message of the performed story, we will work with the Spiti Tourism Board to collect litter from popular trekking routes, which will be taken out of Spiti for recycling.
 Some of the litter will be reused in the performance and supporting workshops.

-- To increase use and awareness of new libraries in Spiti by staging performances in them, and to support their ongoing work with donations of books.
+- To increase use and awareness of new libraries in Spiti by staging performances in them, and to support their ongoing work with donations of books, with advice from 'Lets Open a Book'.

-- To establish cross-cultural links between schools and organisations in the UK and in Spiti, and leave a legacy of enthusiasm for books and reading.
+- To leave a legacy of enthusiasm for books and reading.

 The action we enjoy on stage is a view inside the imaginative world of the reader, who opens a book to start the performance.